catseye/SixtyPical/README.markdown

 that we know what's going on.
 (This is all a bit fuzzy right now.)

 There is also no `rts` instruction.
 It is included at the end of a routine, but only when the routine is used as a subroutine.
+Also, if the routine ends by `jsr`ing another routine, it reserves the right to do a tail-call or even a fallthrough.

 There are also _with_ instructions, which are associated with an opcode that has a natural symmetrical opcode (e.g. `pha`, `sei`).
 These instructions